Gail Harold Biography: Parents, Movies, Age, Net Worth, Instagram, Height, Siblings

 In 2015, Harold starred in the science fiction film Andron, Directed by Francesco Cinquemani, short film Two dogs, Directed by Michael Medico.

-He also starred in the HBO documentary Equality, which chronicles the history of the LGBTQ+ movement in the United States, in which he played Howard Smith, a journalist and activist and co-founder of the Village Voice.
+He also starred in the HBO documentary Equality, which chronicles the history of the LGBTQ+ movement in the United States, playing Village Voice co-founder, journalist and activist Howard Smith.

 In 2016, he guest-starred in the Netflix series Adopted as Leland Elizabeths, a snobby and eccentric adoptive father.